jeremydaly/lambda-api/README.md

  - If the `Content-Type` header is `application/x-www-form-urlencoded`, it will attempt to parse a URL encoded string using `querystring`
  - Otherwise it will be plain text.
 - `route`: The matched route of the request
+- `requestContext`: The `requestContext` passed from the API Gateway

 The request object can be used to pass additional information through the processing chain.
 For example, if you are using a piece of authentication middleware, you can add additional keys to the `REQUEST` object with information about the user.
 See [middleware](#middleware) for more information.